ysivab/PowerShell/readme.md

 <h4>locked-user-sources.ps1</h4>
-I wrote this prevent my manager from buying a tool to just do exactly this.
 Script will parse through AD event logs for a specific user that is having a constant lock-out from AD to let you knwo the past 5 sources that is causing invalid password.

 <h4>verify_services.ps1    get_services.ps1</h4>